omenking/mongodb-atlas-gcp-microblog/docs/docs/1-skeleton.md

 There are many different kinds of ruby web-framework and Rack is a layer that sits infront of web-apps to normalize their behaviour.
 Rack is able to add middleware so it can process, tranform and do things to incoming HTTP requests before it reaches our sintra code.

-We are just using it because it standard, and we probably won't be doing any complex configuration
+We are just using it because it standard, and we probably won't be doing any complex configuration of rack

+Rack is part of sintra so we probably didn't need to include in our Gemfile, but just adding it explicty.

+## Rackup our server